 It is impossible to avoid pain and discomfort all the time, go deep and ask yourself what is bothering you right now.

-Feeling pain and grieve sometimes is not abnormal, it is an indicator that you are a beautiful person who capable loving people and caring about stuff, and feeling sh*tty when it doesn’t work out for a bit is not a sign of weakness, it is a sign of you being human.
+Feeling pain and grief sometimes is not abnormal; it is an indicator that you are a beautiful person who is capable of loving people and caring about stuff, and feeling sh*tty.
+When it does not work out for a bit, it is not a sign of weakness; it is a sign of you being human.

 Stop Bullsh*ting Yourself

-On the contrary, on my podcast with Tash from Port Joana, we talked shortly about grief, and how it is more abnormal if you feel super happy when something happens to you that hurt you.
+On the contrary, on my podcast with Tash from Port Joana, we shortly talked about grief, and how it is more abnormal if you feel super happy when something happens to you that hurts you.

-Incongruent emotional reactions like pretending you are not hurt when a relationship wasn’t working out, or you didn’t get that dream job is not a sign of strength, it is a sign that you are too hurt feel those emotions.
-Not giving in shortly to those emotions will only in you playing whack a mole with yourself.
-If you don’t deal with those emotions they will pop up somewhere else.
+Incongruent emotional reactions, like pretending you are not hurt when a relationship was not working out, or you did not get that dream job, is not a sign of strength, it is a sign that you are too hurt feel those emotions.
+Not giving in quickly to those emotions will only put you playing whack a mole with yourself.
+If you do not deal with those emotions, they will pop up somewhere else.

 Those emotions if not lived out, will not go anywhere.
-Maybe you will overcompensate in work, you dive yourself into a new relationship with a person you really shouldn’t be with, for some it is drugs, for others it is depression.
+Maybe you will overcompensate at work, you dive into a new relationship with a person you really should not be with, or for some it is drugs, and for others it is depression.

-Be 100% real with you guys, otherwise, you are bull shi*ting yourself.
+Be 100% real with yourself guys; otherwise, you are bull shi*ting yourself.

-It is time to sleep for me now, the candle is about to die, and tomorrow I got a new adventure ahead of me.
+It is now time for me to sleep, the candle is about to die, and tomorrow I have got a new adventure ahead of me.